abinit/abinit/doc/mkdocs-tutorials/elastic.md

 potential with [[tolvrs]].
 Since we have specified [[nband]]=8, all the bands are occupied and the potential test also assures us that all the wave functions are well converged.
-This issue will come up again in the section on metals .
+This issue will come up again in the section on metals.
 We could have used the output wave functions telast_1o_DS2_WFK as input for our RF calculations and skipped dataset 1, but redoing the GS calculation takes relatively little time for this simple system .

 Dataset 2 involves the calculation of the derivatives of the wave functions with respect to the Brillouin-zone wave vector, the so-called ddk wave functions.
-Recall that these are auxiliary quantities needed to compute the response to the[ electric field perturbation](lesson_rf1.html#5) and introduced in lesson RF1 .
+Recall that these are auxiliary quantities needed to compute the response to the [electric field perturbation](lesson_rf1.html#5) and introduced in lesson RF1.
 It would be a good idea to review the relevant parts of [section 1](../../users/generated_files/help_respfn.html#1) of the respfn_help file.

 Examining this section of telast_2.in, note that electric field as well as strain are uniform perturbations, only are defined for [[qpt]]= 0 0 0. [[rfelfd]]= 2 specifies that we want the ddk calculation to be performed, which requires [[iscf]]= -3.
 The ddk wave functions will be used to